 Fraudsters brace for impact.
-Since 2011, SEC whistleblower cases have enabled the Commission to recover more than $1.7 billion in financial sanctions from wrongdoers, resulting in more than $326 million in awards for whistleblowers.
+Since 2011, SEC whistleblower cases have enabled the Commission to recover more than $2 billion in financial sanctions from wrongdoers, resulting in more than $500 million in awards for whistleblowers.
 Under the SEC Whistleblower-Reward Program, whistleblowers are eligible for monetary awards when they provide the SEC with original information about violations that lead to successful enforcement actions with monetary sanctions in excess of $1 million.
-Once there is a final judgement or order in the SEC’s action, whistleblowers can submit a claim for an award and receive 10% to 30% of the monetary sanctions collected.
+Once there is a final judgment or order in the SEC’s action, whistleblowers can submit a claim for an award and receive 10% to 30% of the monetary sanctions collected.

-The largest SEC whistleblower awards to date are $50 million and $33 million.
+The largest SEC whistleblower awards to date are $50 million, $50 million and $39 million.
 The details of most SEC whistleblower cases resulting in successful award claims, however, are not publicly available.
 There are several reasons for this.

 - First, the rules of the SEC Whistleblower-Reward Program allow whistleblowers to report anonymously to the SEC if represented by an attorney.
 In fact, in certain circumstances, a whistleblower may remain anonymous, even to the SEC, until an award determination.

 - Next, even at the time of an award, a whistleblower’s identity is not made available to the public as the SEC protects the confidentiality of whistleblowers and does not disclose information that might directly or indirectly reveal a whistleblower’s identity.
 For example, the SEC does not disclose the specific SEC whistleblower case that resulted in an award because that information could directly or indirectly reveal a whistleblower’s identity.
 See Section 21F(h)(2) of the Exchange Act.